SenseNet/sncom-resources/_posts/2020-09-21-permission-editor.md

 Of course there is a common solution for that: permission system.
 Almost every software has permissions which handle what users can see or do.

 I think most of u use some kind of social media.
 Think about searching for someone and that by default you cannot see her/his photos, but after you apply a friend request everything changes.
-You see more than ever.
-Or what about your company?
-If you are not the boss I am sure that your company has datas which you do not have the sufficient permission.
+And what about your company data?
+Unless you are the boss, I am sure that your company has data for which you do not have sufficient permissions.

 Permissions are everywhere.
 And of course sensenet has its own permission system as well.
 On the new admin-ui gui we did not have any surface to handle these permissions.
 Till now. 🕛 In the last couple of weeks we have tried to design and implement the simplest, easiest to use **permission editor**.